Section 3: Residential Living

 SPECIAL ACCOMMODATION REQUESTS

 Students who wish to request housing accommodations or adjustments due to a disability must contact the Office of Disability Services at 215-717-6616.
-For more information, please refer to the Office of Disability Services website.
+For more information, please refer to the Office of Educational Accessibility website.

 Students who are assigned to temporary or overflow spaces will be required to relocate to a permanent space once one is available.
 Students will be kept informed of their status and be given instructions with regards to moving and vacating temporary spaces.